Dervival/about-me-extended/README.md

 - Slight styling of the webpage
 - A quiz consisting of several prompts that load when the webpage is originally opened.
 -- The quiz consists of 5 yes or no questions, a higher/lower number guessing game, and a guess my favorite food game.

+Driver was David Bonicillo
+Navigator was Blaise Clarke